XieLipeng0830/OpenJudge/docs/get_started/core_concepts.md

 contains_grader = FunctionGrader(contains_reference)
 ```

-- **LLM-based graders**: For subjective, qualitative evaluations using the [LLMGrader](../../rm_gallery/core/graders/llm_grader.py), these graders leverage large language models to perform sophisticated evaluations.
+- **LLM-Based graders**: For subjective, qualitative evaluations using the [LLMGrader](../../rm_gallery/core/graders/llm_grader.py), these graders leverage large language models to perform sophisticated evaluations.
 These graders can assess complex qualities like helpfulness, safety, or coherence by using natural language understanding.
 This approach is best suited for qualitative analysis where nuanced understanding is required, such as evaluating the helpfulness of responses, detecting subtle hallucinations, or assessing the quality of creative content.

 ```
 # An LLM grader that evaluates helpfulness of responses